 |

-My husband Scott, two cats (Pokey and Tiger), and I live in the ca. 1790 Thomas (Jr.) and Zilpah Ludlam House in Cape May County.
-It's a simple farmhouse that took us 2 1/2 years to restore.
-We have it filled with folk art and primitive style furniture, both antique and reproductions, the latter made by my husband.
-In 2012, we built an addition to the rear of the house and I have a small studio in one of the addition's second story bedrooms.
-It is inspiring to paint heritage arts in a historic building!
+Scott, Joan, and their two cats live in the ca. 1790 Thomas (Jr.) and Zilpah Ludlam House in Cape May County.
+It's a simple farmhouse that took them 2 1/2 years to restore.
+It is filled with folk art and primitive style furniture, both antique and reproductions.
+In 2012, they built an addition to the rear of the house; Joan has a small studio in one of the addition's second story bedrooms.
+Scott's workshop is out front in a building that dates to the mid-1800s.

 |